TanveenBal/Minesweeper-Deep-Q-Learning/README.md

     return "M"
 ```

 A complication occurs when updating the board.
-If the tile is `empty` we need to cascade and know the values of the tiles adjacent to the `empty` tile.
+If the tile is `empty` I need to cascade and know the values of the tiles adjacent to the `empty` tile.
 This is done effeciently using Breath First Search `BFS`:
 ```python
     def update_board(self, action_index, action_coords):
         """